Even with the best email list, it’s easy for your

 You'll want to place your CTA in a location where it's

 easily visible and makes sense for someone to click on it.
 For

 example, you might put a CTA to download a free template in an email that

 Not everyone is going to click on the obvious link or

-download an ebook and you’ve included a picture of the ebook.
+download an ebook and including a picture of the ebook cover in the email.
 Don't just

 hyperlink the text next to the image telling people to "download it